bondagit/aes67-linux-daemon/README.md

 * validatesthe input parametersi, prepare the raw input file to be played *./test/test.raw* and the configuration files under the test folder
 * stop PulseAudio (if installed).
 This opens and keeps busy the ALSA playback and capture devices causing problems.
 See [PulseAudio](#notes).
 * install the ALSA RAVENNA/AES67 module
-* start the ptp4l as master clock on the network loopback device
+* start the ptp4l as master clock on the network loopback interface
 * start the AES67 daemon and create a source and a sink according to the status file created in the test directory
 * wait for the Ravenna driver PTP slave to synchronize
 * start recording on the configured ALSA sink for the specified period tof time to the raw file *./test/sink_test.raw*